Brandbank/Enrich-API/Readme.md

 Minor : Non breaking change

 Patch : Backwards compatible bug fixes

-# Version 1.0.0 Release Notes
-* New endpoint for creating a single asset : 'PUT asset'
-* New endpoint for creating assets in bulk : 'PUT bulk/asset'
-* New endpoint for fetching request status : 'GET receipt/{receiptId}'
-* Abillity to specificy a folder, new or existing, where an asset should be placed.

 # Known Issues
 - If the content at the URL takes longer than 10 minutes to download the asset operation will get stuck in an 'inProgress' state.